KamWithK/waytab/README.md

 3. Fully support all touch and stylus features such as multitouch, stylus tilt and pressure
 4. Wayland support

-Eventually a native app will be made, but initial prototypes use a website.

 ## Inspiration

 Taken heavy inspiration from the work off: